Elizabeth J. Feinler: Later career

+Retirement

 At the turn of the 21st century, Feinler was inducted into the SRI Alumni Hall of Fame.
 In retirement she consistently volunteers at the Computer History Museum located in Mountain View, California.
 Feinler describes her role at CHM:"Over the years, while running the Network Information Center (NIC) on the Internet, I collected close to 1500 shelf feet of papers pertaining to the Internet.
 Currently I am working as a volunteer at the Computer History Museum in Mountain View to organize these papers.
 I am also writing a Finding Aid to assist scholars who may want to use the collection.
 It will describe the contents, significance, and organization scheme of the collection.
 While most in Silicon Valley are charging ahead, I can safely say I am going backwards. :-) If you haven't been to the museum, check it out.
 It has a great collection of artifacts, exhibits and documents.
 In May the Babbage Machine exhibit opens.
 Who can resist a computer with 8,000 mechanical moving parts!!!!"